Asynchronousx/File-Transfer/README.md

 # File-Transfer

 <img src="https://i.ibb.co/4ZSTFpP/Screenshot-from-2019-06-01-16-01-46.png" width="800"><br>
-A simple terminal-based multithreaded C application that allow two (or more) machine connected to the same local network<br>
+A simple terminal-based multithreaded C application that allows two (or more) machine connected to the same local network<br>
-communicate between them to send and receive files over the internet, using the TCP/IP socket paradigm.<br>
+to communicate between them to send and receive files over the internet, using the TCP/IP socket paradigm.<br>
 This small project has been designed for *personal use* and it is therefore open to some future *improvement*.<br>

 #### Secure Networking
-This project come with a custom networking safe library.
+This project comes with a custom networking safe library.
 The library contains functions to control efficiently the data<br>
 passage over the network, the handling of common socket errors and the definition of custom data structure to organize<br>
-the workflow of the socket definition, building and initialization more easily.<br>
+the workflow of the socket definition, building and initialization.<br>

 # Installing
 You can both download and compile from scratch the source code, or install it with the install script.